Olanetsoft/midnight-mcp/README.md

 ```

 > **💡 Tip:** Using `@latest` ensures you always get the newest version with all features.
 If tools seem missing, run `rm -rf ~/.npm/_npx` and restart Claude Desktop.
+>
+> **🔄 Auto-Update Detection:** The server automatically checks for updates and prompts the AI to help you update if you're running an older version.

 **Cursor** — One-click install: